 If you still aren’t happy with weapon balancing, there are big changes coming in the March 27th patch.
 There will be weapon tweaks across the board aimed at making sniper rifles, shotguns, and fusion rifles more prevalent.

-Some players have complained that Destiny 2 feels more sluggish compared to Destiny 1, and these changes are meant to address that.
+Some players have complained that Destiny 2 feels more sluggish compared to Destiny 1, and Bungie is making big changes to address that.
 The March 27th patch will see increased mobility across the board, an increase in the effectiveness of mobility perks, and a raise to the mobility cap.
+Bungie has also recently announced buffs to Dawnblade, nerfs to Hunter invisibility, and incoming mod buffs.

 Oh yeah, and they’re reverting the changes to Shoulder Charge.
 Bungie admitted that they done goofed on that one.